Chief Executive Officer Cheeky Scientist

 A few of these PhD career titles are buzzwords.
 They were just a very popular way of saying a position that is similar to a position that has been around for decades, but has now been slightly tweaked, usually because of technology or because of the current state of the economy.

-The number one PhD career track on this list is the patent analyst.
+The PhD career track dominating on this list is the patent analyst.
 This is what I love about job titles is they shift over the years, sometimes in a matter of months based on what’s happening in the economy; or just because a word becomes a popular bubble word.

 Although a patent analyst is similar to a patent examiner, it is more advanced as it mandates more research, innovation, and analysis skills.
 PhDs are being hired into this role aggressively under the intellectual property umbrella.